symbol/symbol-server-dependencies/README.md

 There are several reasons why custom Conan packages were created for Catapult client.
 1. The main reason was to add support rpath in Darwin OS.
-2. Benchmark was updated to get the source from git and prevent benchmark from actually removing cmake files.
+2. Benchmark was updated to prevent benchmark from actually removing cmake files.
 3. Mongo-c has specific changes for Visual Studio and fix the ENABLE_AUTOMATIC_INIT_AND_CLEANUP.
 4. Mongo-cxx has some customization for Visual Studio plus it was copying files instead of using cmake.install() in conanfile.
-5. Openssl has its conanfile cleaned up since we only support 1.1.1 plus rpath fix.
-6. ZeroMQ has rpath support added.
+5. ZeroMQ has rpath support added.
-7. Cppzmq has cmakelist file which was incorrect and this was fix.
+6. Cppzmq has cmakelist file which was incorrect and this was fix.
-8. RocksDB has rpath support added.
+7. RocksDB has rpath support added.